Skip to content

 1. Call IAgentSelector.SelectAsync(agents, history) → get next agent (null = session ends)

-5. Append all response messages (including tool calls/results) to shared history with AuthorName set
+7. Append all response messages (including tool calls/results) to shared history with AuthorName set — regardless of which context path was used, so routing/termination strategies always read from the full history

 Why instructions are injected manually: When calling RunAsync without a session, MAF does not prepend the agent's Instructions as a system message.
 Agents must see their role definition and routing keywords on every turn, so we prepend it explicitly.